 “All the musicians play throughout the whole hall.
 They also play while moving: some of them do carefully choreographed dances.
 Everything is very precisely organised and notated to the millisecond.” – Benedict Mason

 Filmed live at the Royal Albert Hall on Saturday 16 August 2014.
+Film used by kind permission of The Space.

 Free to watch on Aurora’s Youtube channel.